isc-projects/isc-dnssec-guide/doc/recipes.rst

 .. _dnssec-signing-2:

 .. figure:: ../img/dnssec-inline-signing-2.png
-   :alt: DNSSEC Signing Scenario #2
+   :alt: DNSSEC Signing Recipe #2
    :width: 100.0%

-   DNSSEC Signing Scenario #2
+   DNSSEC Signing Recipe #2

 It is important to remember that 192.168.1.1 in this case is a hidden primary not exposed to the world, and it must not be listed in the NS RRset.